svenssonjoel/lispBM/doc/manual/ch1_introduction.md

 ```

 Quoted symbols is very common to see when writing programs that use
-symbols not as variables but as data in themself.
+symbols not as variables but as data in them self.
 A symbol can for
 example be used as a tag or label.
 For example if you want to keep
-track of your apples and bananas, you could create a datastructure
+track of your apples and bananas, you could create a data-structure
 like this `(list (list 'apples 10) (list 'bananas 15))`.

 ```